dasimmet/zig-meta-allyourcode/README.md

-# meta-allyourcode

-lazy dependencies for zig build.
-This repository is for writing `build.zig` configurations for other c/c++ projects

-## CMake
+# CMake bootstrapped with build.zig

 using the zig build system, this repository bootstraps `cmake` `3.30.1` without any system cmake or the usual shellscript method. it takes a while and is only tested on x64 linux,